Parsl/parslguts/elaborating.rst

 .. warning::

-  As with checkpointing, the terminology around file staging is a bit jumbled.
+  The terminology around file staging is a bit jumbled.
 There is a historical conflation of "files" and "data" so file staging is sometimes called data staging, and a big piece of staging code is called the "data manager", despite being focused on files not other data such as Python objects.
 In configuration, file staging providers are configured using a "storage access" parameter.

 In ``DataFlowKernel.submit``, at task submit time, the arguments are examined for file objects, and the file staging code can make substitutions.
 Like dependencies, substitutions can happen to positional and keywords arguments, but the function to be executed can be substituted too!